Financial Well-Being Blog

 You might find yourself wondering, “Do I really need an umbrella policy?”
 The short answer is: yes, almost everyone does.

 There are few people who don’t need an umbrella policy.
-If you own a home, drive a car, have a pet, hosts guests in your home, or have a new driver in the family, you should not be without this additional layer of liability protection.
+If you own a home, drive a car, have a pet, host guests in your home, or have a new driver in the family, you should not be without this additional layer of liability protection.
 While many consider umbrella coverage a supplemental policy compared to home, auto, and even life insurance, for many, the safety net provided by this unique type of policy is anything but optional.
 In this article, we will review everything you need to know about umbrella insurance— from what it is to who it’s for to how much it costs.

 What Is Umbrella Coverage?